If you were told to follow an anti-inflammatory diet, you’ll want to get this Anti-Inflammatory Foods List PDF hung up on your fridge stat!

 If you’re wondering if you should actually be eating anti-inflammatory foods, the answer is probably yes.
 For the most part, just about everyone can benefit from including more anti-inflammatory foods.

-For those who have any sort of inflammatory condition, such as arthritis, inflammatory bowel disease, heart disease, asthma, or even depression, including anti-inflammatory foods will absolutely be a good thing.
+For those who have any sort of inflammatory condition, such as arthritis, inflammatory bowel disease, heart disease, asthma, or even depression, including anti-inflammatory foods will definitely be a good thing.

 If you have PCOS, including anti-inflammatory foods is especially important since PCOS is known to include low grade chronic inflammation.